Press "Enter" to skip to content

 Club Repeaters – WA4AKH

-the SPARC Club has 3 repeaters: 2M, 70CM, and 220MHz.
+the SPARC Club has 3 repeaters: 2M, 70CM, and 220MHz (220 is current off the air for maintenance).
 All amateur users are welcome to join us.
 Programming information is below. there are daily and weekly nets which are well attended and a great way to chat with local amateur operators from the area.

 RepeaterOutput FrequencyInput FrequencyCTCSSNets